peter88213/aeon2yw/docs/usage.md

 - If a yWriter scene title occurs more than once, the program aborts with an error message.
 - Event date/time and event span are updated, if the start year is 100 or above.
 - Updated event span is specified in days/hours/minutes as in yWriter.
-- Event description, event notes, and event tags are updated.
+- Non-empty event description, event notes, and event tags are updated.
 - Event properties "Description" and "Notes" are created, if missing.
 - Events created or updated from "Normal" scenes are assigned to the *Narrative* arc (*).
 - Optionally, events are created or updated from "Notes" scenes (not assigned to the *Narrative* arc)(**).